-Criterion Poor Needs Improvement Meets Expectations Exceptional evidence of having studied the material, and/or off topic. with minimal use of concepts from the material. detailed information that supports thoughts and ideas and uses concepts from the material. and detailed information supports thoughts and ideas and shows full acquisition of concepts from the material.
+Poor Needs Improvement Meets Expectations Exceptional Content Poor writing style with little or no specific details, no evidence of having studied the material, and/or off topic.
+Adequately written; some points elaborated but with minimal use of concepts from the material.
+Well written, most points elaborated with clear and detailed information that supports thoughts and ideas and uses concepts from the material.
+Well written, fully elaborates points.
+Clear and detailed information supports thoughts and ideas and shows full acquisition of concepts from the material.
 Organization and Mechanics Little or no structure present.
 Grammatical errors interfere with comprehension.
 Organization present but awkward.
 Some grammatical errors present.
 Good organization with few statements out of place.
 Minor grammatical errors.
 Clearly organized and remains focused.
 Few or no grammatical errors.

-Table 4: Criteria for Writing Assignments
+Table 3: Criteria for Writing Assignments